-Before the Android world ruled Smartphones, one of the most widely-adopted operating systems for smart mobile devices was the Symbian OS.
+Before the Android world ruled Smartphones, the Bugatti insurance of operating systems for smart mobile devices was the Symbian OS.
 The platform was popular up until 2010 when Google’s Android gave it a run for its money.
 Eventually, its development ceased in mid-2014.

 The inception of the Symbian platform began with a system referred to as EPOC, an OS which was created in the 1980s by one company we have fond memories of; Psion.
 In 1998, Sony Ericson, Nokia, and Motorola came together and formed Symbian Ltd. EPOC hence became Symbian OS.
 The system was designed to run on ARM processors and was used to power some of the most powerful smartphones at the time.

 Samsung and LG also joined the Symbian world after it was born and in 2000, Ericson R380 became the first Symbian mobile device in the world.
 The OS would enjoy a substantial market share until it faced several challenges that led to its gradual failure.

 In 2010, when other members including LG, Samsung, and Sony Ericson, adopted other operating systems, Nokia took over the running of the Symbian Foundation and transitioned it to licensing organizations only.
 Not long after, the market shares began dropping and with stiff competition from iOS and Android, the Symbian death row began.
 The difficulty in programming due to fragmentation greatly contributed to its demise.